openharmony/third_party_gn/docs/reference.md

 #### **Compilation Database**

 ```
+  --export-rust-project
+      Produces a rust-project.json file in the root of the build directory
+      This is used for various tools in the Rust ecosystem allowing for the
+      replay of individual compilations independent of the build system.
+      This is an unstable format and likely to change without warning.

   --export-compile-commands[=<target_name1,target_name2...>]
       Produces a compile_commands.json file in the root of the build directory
       containing an array of “command objects”, where each command object
       specifies one way a translation unit is compiled in the project.
 If a list
-      of target_name is supplied, only targets that are reachable from the list
+      of target_name is supplied, only targets that are reachable from any
-      of target_name will be used for “command objects” generation, otherwise
+      target in any build file whose name is target_name will be used for
-      all available targets will be used.
-This is used for various Clang-based
+      “command objects” generation, otherwise all available targets will be used.
-      tooling, allowing for the replay of individual compilations independent
+      This is used for various Clang-based tooling, allowing for the replay of
-      of the build system.
+      individual compilations independent of the build system.
+      e.g. "foo" will match:
+      - "//path/to/src:foo"
+      - "//other/path:foo"
+      - "//foo:foo"
+      and not match:
+      - "//foo:bar"
 ```
 ### <a name="cmd_help"></a>**gn help &lt;anything&gt;**